 Most theater chains offers an e-club where customers can receive information about upcoming promos, events and, best of all, discounts.
 A few even give you a free soda or popcorn just for signing up.
 Then, check your inbox for more savings.

 Many offer weekly or monthly discounts exclusively to subscribers.
-(I’m a big fan of Regal Cinemas because, lately, the chain has offered mobile coupons for $3 off popcorn or a soft drink.
-(It’s a savings of about 50%, when you purchase a small.)
+(I’m a big fan of Regal Cinemas because the chain offers a monthly mobile coupon for savings at the concession stand.)
 If you go to the movies often, a quick search on the Internet for your favorite chain’s website can quickly pay off.

 Whether you go to the movies once a week or just a few times a year, loyalty programs offer great benefits.
 The biggest two such programs are probably Regal Cinemas’ Regal Crown Club (free membership) and AMC Theatres’ AMC Stubs ($12 annual fee.)
-The benefits are immediate, as both programs offer discounts to their members, including reduced ticket prices, free concession upgrades and/or concession specials – depending on the program.
+Depending on the program, there are discounts on tickets, concession specials, rewards and invitations to sneak previews.

 Then, every time you go to the movies, just be sure to swipe your card to earn free tickets, popcorn or soda.
 If you don’t know, ask at your local theater chain about such a program.
 The competition is fierce for your entertainment dollars, so, of course, the theaters want you to keep coming back to theirs.